 We expect that the new Community Center is likely to be used by a lot of different groups simultaneously.
 That's why we've designed it to secure each major space from the others - through locking doors, separate entrances, and elevator controls.

-A few years ago, we had extensive conversation with Chicago Public Schools about using our anticiapted top floor classrooms as overflow space for CPS students.
-While we ultimately weren't able to build the building in time to meet that need, they were satisfied that there was appropriate separation of entrances and security in place to support stuidents upstairs concurrently with homeless meal services downstairs - and an appropriate traffic pattern for pickup and dropoff, too.
+A few years ago, we had extensive conversations with Chicago Public Schools about using our anticipated top floor classrooms as overflow space for CPS students.
+While we ultimately weren't able to build the building in time to meet that need, they were satisfied that there was appropriate separation of entrances and security in place to support students upstairs concurrently with homeless meal services downstairs - and an appropriate traffic pattern for pickup and dropoff, too.